AdobeDocs/app-builder/src/pages/guides/index.md

 ### CLI

-The [CLI](https://github.com/adobe/aio-cli) is one of the main touchpoints for Project Firefly developers.
+The [CLI](https://github.com/adobe/aio-cli) is one of the main touchpoints for App Builder developers.
 It is based on [oclif](https://oclif.io/), which is a popular framework to build extensible command line tools.

 The CLI comes out-of-the-box with the following capabilities: